Hi! I’m Marjie.

 I bring stories to life,

-An actor by vocation, I caught the performing bug young, beginning formal ballet training at age five and joining every community theatre production I could in my rural hometown in northern Minnesota.
+An actor by vocation, I caught the performing bug young, beginning ballet training at five and joining every community theatre production I could in my northern Minnesotan town.

-I’ve also learned that some of my best, most fulfilling work comes from simply making it happen myself.
-In 2018, I created and produced a solo cabaret honoring Judy Garland (we share a hometown!) called, What Would Judy Do?
-I performed four different iterations of it over two years, selling out venues in NYC and Minnesota.
+Some of my most fulfilling experiences have come from creating my own work.
+Among them, in 2018 and 2019, I created and produced a solo cabaret honoring Judy Garland (we share a hometown!) called, What Would Judy Do?
+I performed four iterations of it over two years, selling out venues in New York and Minnesota.

 In the fall of 2024, Jamie Gore Pawlik and I founded Kind Strangers Collective, a New York City–based theatre company committed to amplifying new voices and forging opportunities to perform bold and exciting work here in NYC.
-In May, we wrapped our second production, Rock Bottom, Bottoms Up, featuring 11 actors in new works by female playwrights, all wrestling with survival, recovery, and resilience.
+In May 2025, we wrapped our second sold-out production, Rock Bottom, Bottoms Up, featuring 11 actors in new works wrestling with recovery and resilience by four female playwrights.

-During the pandemic, I took the writing full time, joining the leadership team of a personal branding firm that helped business leaders share their insights and cultivate an audience around their work.
+During the pandemic, I took the writing full time, joining the leadership team of a personal branding firm that helped business leaders share their work and cultivate an audience around it.

-As VP of Content & Editorial, I built the firm’s writing department from the ground up and managed a roster of over 30 clients at the top of their fields—Harvard professors, Fortune 500 executives, bestselling authors—shaping their brands, launching their books, and writing and editing thousands of pieces of content.
+As VP of Content & Editorial, I built the firm’s ghostwriting department from the ground up and managed a roster of over 30 clients at the top of their fields, shaping their brands, launching their books, and writing and editing thousands of pieces of content.

 I now freelance as a ghostwriter and editor with clients in a range of industries and subject matters—from executive coaching to mental health to product management—writing and editing books, memoirs, articles, and newsletters and creating content strategies focused on value delivery, engagement, and growth.